NULpj/pyLator/pyLator/README.md

-# 🌐 pyLator - Simple CLI Translator
+# 🌐 pyLator - Python Translator

 **pyLator** is a lightweight command-line translation tool using the power of Google Translate (via `deep-translator`).
 It allows users to list supported languages, translate between them, and get usage help — all from the terminal.